Understand how pregnancy or early motherhood might affect cognition.

 Lifestyle factors such as diet appear to play a role in benign prostatic hyperplasia (BPH).
 See what lifestyle changes may help with symptoms.

-Enterovirus D68 infections are on the rise, mostly among children.
+Enterovirus D68 and parechovirus infections can lead to serious illness among children.
 Know the symptoms and what you can do.